determined-ai/determined/docs/model-dev-guide/hyperparameter/search-methods/hp-custom.rst

 .. important::

    **Deprecation Notice**: Support for all custom search methods have been deprecated and will be removed in a future release.
+Please see :ref:`Search Methods <_search-methods>` for details on supported preset searchers.

 +----------------------------------------------------------------+
 | API reference                                                  |